cmaraziaris/Systems-Programming-Assignments/README.md

 HW1 is centered around the **data structures** used.

 ### HW2
-HW2 is centered around InterProcess Communication, using mostly FIFOs and Signals.
+HW2 is centered around InterProcess Communication, using mostly pipes and signals.
 A bash script generating sample data is also provided.

 ### HW3
 HW3 is centered around Network Commutication, following the Client-Server model through TCP, using threads.